jtcaovan/jtcaovan/README.md

 <!-- ![linkedin-box-fill](https://user-images.githubusercontent.com/61437879/132145413-9dddeb83-ea21-47c1-a6a6-7bb383fae34e.png)
  -->
 ### About Me
 I'm a Frontend developer with a previous background in Sports Medicine.
-I love to tinker with anything UI and I'm constantly seeking opportunities to learn new concepts, technologies, and tools.
+I have an enthusiasm for building beautiful and innovative web applications with React.js.
+I love to tinker with anything UI-related and I'm constantly seeking opportunities to learn new concepts, technologies, and tools.
 <!-- Why I enjoy coding - making an impact on a wider scale, building and creating something that is my own,  -->

 * 📝   Currently learning **TypeScript and Node.js/Express.js**